christensenjairus/ClusterCreator/README.md

 Terraform & Ansible automate to create external etcd K8S clusters.
 Terraform creates the VMs and VLANs, and Ansible installs Kubernetes as well as various add-ons for networking, monitoring, storage, and observability.

+The `create_template.sh` script will create a cloud-init ready virtual machine template for Terraform to use.
+The template VM includes...
+* Install apt packages kubeadm, kubelet, kubectl, helm, containerd, nfs tools, iscsi-tools, qemu-guest-agent, mysql-client, etc
+* Installed from source packages cilium cli, hubble cli, cni plugins, etcdctl and vtctldclient
+* Updates to operating system
+* Various necessary system configurations for k8s, like kernel modules and sysctl settings
+* Multipath configuration for Longhorn
+* Supports both Ubuntu and Debian images

 The Terraform cluster configurations allow for
 * Optional external etcd cluster
 * Optional Proxmox pool configuration